rod-laycock/LowCostDistributedBackup/README.md

 ### Local backup
 I have tried using a remote server to pull my files from, it's sometimes slow.
 We need this to be local so it's as fast as possible.

+As this will be transferred to the Remote backup - it must be encrypted!

 ### Remote backup
 Should the worst happen (disk failure, flood, fire, theft, etc) we need a copy of my data offsite.
 I want this to be achievable via copying all files to cloud storage, BLOB storage, external hard disk or another instance of this solution via the a VPN connection and end to end encryption.
 We should be able to set multiple locations (copy to Amazon, Ext Hard disk and another copy of this).